 The bite valve can easily be taken apart and put into a cleaning solution to ensure bacterial growth does not ensue.
 The reservoir itself has a semi-rigid baffle in the center that prevents the two sides of the plastic from collapsing on each other when empty.
 This helps to promote airflow throughout the bag.
 The opening is hard to keep open, but we felt that by simply placing a pair of tongs at the opening did a good job to help with the drying out process.

 Our only caveat with the care system is with the opening of the reservoir.
 The size is fairly small, not really allowing you to get a scrubbing tool inside with ease.
 Nor does the bag flip inside out.
 While we did use this bag with sugary substances that could cause bacterial growth, we were especially careful to rinse out the bag with a cleaning tablet.
-If bacterial growth had been encountered, we could imagine cleaning it out would be problematic in comparison to other options that can flip inside out, like the Geigerrig Hydration Engine.
-Aside from that, it's easy to care for, but you need to be diligent if using sugary fluids in the bladder.
+If bacterial growth had been encountered, we could imagine cleaning it out would be problematic in comparison to other options that can flip inside out.
+Aside from that, it's easy to care for, but you need to be diligent to clean it if using sugary fluids inside.

 Ease of Filling